reworkcss/rework-npm/README.md

 Creates a new plugin for rework that will import files from NPM.

-If `opts` is a string, it is used as the `dir` option.

 Valid options:

- * `dir`: The directory where the source file is located.
-If not specified, it uses the current directory.
- * `root`: The directory where all source files are located.
-This is used for source maps.
-All imported files will have file paths relative to this directory in the source maps.
-By default this uses the `dir` option.
+ * `root`: The root directory for the source files.
+This is used for source maps to make imported file names relative to this directory, and for finding the absolute path for the top level source file.
+Example: `root: 'src/client'`
  * `shim`: If you need to import packages that do not specify a `style` property in their `package.json` or provide their styles in `index.css`, you can provide a shim config option to access them.
 This is specified as a hash whose keys are the names of packages to shim and whose values are the path, relative to that package's `package.json` file, where styles can be found.
-Example: `shim: {'leaflet': 'dist/leaflet.css'}`
+Example: `shim: { 'leaflet': 'dist/leaflet.css' }`
- * `alias`: You can provide aliases for arbitrary file paths using the same format as the `shim` option. `alias: {'tree': './deep/tree/index.css'}`
+ * `alias`: You can provide aliases for arbitrary file paths using the same format as the `shim` option.
+These files must be complete file paths, relative to the `root` directory.
+Example:
- * `prefilter`: If you need to prefilter input files, e.g. convert whitespace-sensitive CSS to normal CSS, you can give a prefilter function.
-   Example: `prefilter: require('css-whitespace')`
+   `alias: { 'tree': './deep/tree/index.css' }`
+ * `prefilter`: A function that will be called before an imported file is parsed.
+This function will be called with the file contents and the full file path.
+This option can be used to convert other languages such as SCSS to CSS before importing.
+Example: `prefilter: function(src, file) { return src; }`